lal883/tama-sailfish-waydroid-instructios/README.md

   devel-su python3 waydroid.py init
   ```
   Images can also be downloaded to a custom path by "devel-su python3 waydroid.py init -i /custom/path"

+  If the images were downloaded to the default location, these can be moved to different location (like home partition) manually and free up space in the root partition.
+Be sure to update the new path to image in /var/lib/waydroid/waydroid.cfg after the drill.

 ### 5. Create "/etc/gbinder.d/alien.conf" with the following content